itscoltonhicks/Windows-OS-Administration/README.md

 There doesn't seem to be a specific group called Admin.

-However, this is a group called "Administrators", which we can find in the "Groups" folder.
+However, there is a group called "Administrators", which we can find in the "Groups" folder.

 <img width="732" alt="Administrators group" src="https://github.com/user-attachments/assets/a328b37c-a8f4-4907-b411-95f6a563dd8c">

+Let's add that group to our ```ColtonTest``` user.
 We'll type "Administrators" and click OK twice to add the user to this group.
+Here's the end result.

 <img width="730" alt="Administrators added as a group" src="https://github.com/user-attachments/assets/4140f9bf-9021-4b61-85a1-037020e3d21e">